elixir-nx/xla/README.md

 All you need is setting `XLA_TARGET=tpu`.

+### Apple Silicon

+Building on Apple Silicon requires a newer version of Bazel, it's been verified to work with `4.2.1`.
+You need to explicitly override the version by setting `USE_BAZEL_VERSION=4.2.1`.

 ### Compilation-specific environment variables

 You can use the following env vars to customize your build: